AP Port Profiles

 AP Port Profiles with USB-Compatible Devices

-Some APs come equipt with a USB port that is configurable from the Wireless > Configure > Port Profiles page.
-For example the MR57, CW9166/64/62 will have USB labeled as a configurable port.
+Some access points have a USB port configurable from the Wireless > Configure > Port Profiles page.
+For example, the MR57, CW9166/64/62 models have a USB port labeled as configurable.

-There are a few supported USB devices that can be used with these ports and port profiles.
-Please refer to Hanshow Electronic Shelf Labels, and SoluM Electronic Shelf Labels for more information on their integration with Meraki MRs and Meraki Managed Catalyst Wireless APs.
+A few USB devices are supported for use with these ports and port profiles.
+Refer to Hanshow Electronic Shelf Labels and SoluM Electronic Shelf Labels for details on their integration with Meraki MR APs and Meraki Managed Catalyst Wireless APs.

 Applying an AP Port Profile

-The AP port profile that is currently configured on a given AP (with multiple ports) can be viewed and changed on the details page under the Summary tab.
-When an AP is initially added to the Dashboard, the default AP port profile will be applied to the Access Point.
-If only one default profile is needed, no additional configuration is necessary.
+The AP port profile assigned to an AP with multiple ports can be viewed and changed on the details page under the Summary tab.
+When an AP is first added to the Dashboard, the default AP port profile is applied automatically.
+If only one default profile is required, no further configuration is needed.

 Setting a Default AP Port Profile for the Network

-In most cases, it is common for a main AP port profile to be configured across all APs.
-Setting an AP port profile as the "Default" will configure all APs that don't have an existing override to inherent the default profile:
+A main AP port profile is usually configured on all APs.
+Setting an AP port profile as the "Default" applies it to all APs that do not have an existing override.

 Overriding a Default Profile